Metropolitan Area Outer Underground Discharge Channel: G-Cans

 G-Cans, originally G-CANS PROJECT, is the name of a civic group whose goal is to "transform the area surrounding the Metropolitan Area Outer Underground Discharge Channel and the Shōwa Drainage Pump Station into a new cultural and community hub, utilizing these regional resources to promote regional development"; "CANS" represents the idea that "anything can be done with the ideas and actionable proposals of us citizens".
 While the term "G-Cans" is commonly used in English to refer to the Metropolitan Area Outer Underground Discharge Channel itself, it originally refers to this specific civic initiative.

+In popular culture

+The facility was featured in the below series: